probcomp/Venturecxx/README.md

 ==================

 The interesting parts of the code are:
-- The stack (including RIPL, SIVM, server, and Python client) in `python/`
+- The stack (including SIVM, RIPL, VentureUnit, server, and Python client) in `python/`
 - The C++11 engine (plus a thin Python driver) in `backend/cxx/`
 - The actual entry points are in `script/`
 - The Javascript client and web demos are actually in the